microsoft/api-guidelines/Guidelines.md

 - For OData services, the service MUST use the OData @id property to represent the canonical identifier of the resource.
 - Services MAY use the simple 'id' property to represent a local or legacy primary key value for a resource.
 - Services SHOULD use the name of the relationship postfixed with 'Id' to represent a foreign key to another resource, e.g. subscriptionId.
     - The content of this property SHOULD be the canonical ID of the referenced resource.

 ### 17.6.
 Date and time properties

 - For properties requiring both date and time, services MUST use the suffix 'DateTime'.
-- For properties requiring only date information without specifying time, services MUST use the suffix 'Date', e.g. birthDate.
+- For properties requiring only date information without specifying the time, services MUST use the suffix 'Date', e.g. birthDate.
-- For properties requiring only time information without specifying date, services MUST use the suffix 'Time', e.g. appointmentStartTime.
+- For properties requiring only time information without specifying the date, services MUST use the suffix 'Time', e.g. appointmentStartTime.

 ### 17.7.
 Name properties
 - For the overall name of a resource typically shown to users, services MUST use the property name 'displayName'.